UniMath/agda-unimath/src/metric-spaces/metric-space-of-maps-metric-spaces.lagda.md

   ( f :
     cauchy-approximation-Metric-Space
       ( metric-space-of-maps-Metric-Space A B))
-  ( g : type-map-Metric-Space A B)
+  ( g : map-Metric-Space A B)
   where

-  is-pointwise-limit-is-limit-cauchy-approximation-function-Metric-Space :
+  is-pointwise-limit-is-limit-cauchy-approximation-map-Metric-Space :
     is-limit-cauchy-approximation-Metric-Space
       ( metric-space-of-maps-Metric-Space A B)
       ( f)